 Corticosteroids can weaken your immune system and make you more vulnerable to infection.
 This means you should avoid any live vaccine until at least 3 months after your course of corticosteroids has finished.

 Non-steroidal anti-inflammatory drugs

-If you need to take both medications, you may be given an additional medication called a proton pump inhibitor (PPI) to reduce the risk of stomach ulcers.
+If you need to take both medications, you may be given a medication called a proton pump inhibitor (PPI).
+This helps to reduce the risk of stomach ulcers.